Small Lives Engulfed in a Big War

 Afashe regularly met with a group of her most trusted girl friends.
 Afashe didn’t feel comfortable sharing her political views with anyone else for fear of betrayal.
 But here, she felt safe.
 These women had one goal in mind: greater rights for women.
 After the first big protest in Damascus, they had gathered again at Asma’s home, a friend of Afashe’s, to coordinate a demonstration that they would execute the very next day.
 They planned to meet at the Al-Sahhiyye Market in Damascus at noon to protest.
 Their courage was once again sparked by the burgeoning protests; they wanted to take part in this growing momentum.

-"Run, run, don't come here!" a female voice shouted on the phone.
+"Run, run, don't come here!" a female voice shouted to Afashe on the phone.

 "What happened?
 What happened?
-I'm coming, I need to see you!
-What happened with you?"
+I'm coming, I need to see you!"
 Afashe desperately talked back on the phone, unsure of what had transpired at the market her friends had agreed to meet the day before.

 The cab Afashe was in was approaching the Al-Sahhiyye Market when she spotted Asma frantically running away from the security.